Austin-X/Dungeon-Quest/README.md

 This repository stores the code for my video game called "Dungeon Quest."

-In this video game, your goal is to escape a randomly generated maze with mobs such as spiders, spikes, and peashooters trying to hunt you down.
+In this video game, your goal is to escape a randomly generated maze while mobs such as spiders, spikes, and peashooters try to hunt you down.

 The Driver Class for this program is "Game.java"